top of page

 The retention of the skills taught to the baby will depend upon the quality and manner of the instruction.
 Swimming must be taught to the baby as a sensory-motor skill.
 The skills cannot be combined with games and songs; if swimming is presented as an intellectual skill, then, yes, he or she will probably forget the games, the songs and how to swim.

-Our retention figures range between 94 and 100 percent after one year of no lessons.
 Swim Safe instructors check with the parents daily on changes to their baby's urine and bowel output as well as sleep and diet of their baby while he is enrolled in lessons.
 The Swim Safe instructor has been trained to analyze this data and apply it to the lessons if needed.
 This is used to alert the instructor of the possibility of land-based complications that could predispose the child to Hyponatremia during an otherwise normal lesson situation.
 In addition, factors such as injury, illness, teething and medications are all critically related to the child's performance in the water and must be considered if the child is to receive the safest possible lesson.

 Hyponatremia has been repeatedly reported in the press as a major hazard of infant swimming lessons.
 Hyponatremia (or water intoxication) occurs when an infant either drinks too much water or is not excreting enough fluids properly or a combination of the two.
 Only three cases of water intoxication from other "infant swimming programs" have been reported in the professional medical literature nationwide.
 It is valid and sensible that many physicians and their organizations have spoken out against infant swimming programs.
 However, some pediatricians are now calling infant drowning an epidemic.
 Some have researched our program and recommend it to their patients.
 In 1988, two pediatricians became trained instructors.
 Dr. Barnett and the two pediatricians have spoken at several pediatric meetings in an effort to shed some light on concerns that the media has eagerly picked up on and presented as controversy.
 There is no controversy that infants should be taught to swim because it is a matter of survival.